 A common misconception is that predictive analytics and machine learning are the same thing.
 Some may define predictive analytics as being the umbrella discipline and machine learning as being an extension.
-While both technologies aid in drawing meaningful conclusions from large datasets, each process has unique characteristics.
+While both data science technologies aid in drawing meaningful conclusions from large datasets, each process has unique characteristics.

 Machine learning is a category of Artificial Intelligence (AI) and predictive analytics developed to enable computers to learn without being explicitly programmed by building algorithms that can receive input data and use statistics to predict an output while evolving and adapting as new data becomes available.
 The machine learning process, managed by a data scientist or analyst, involves identifying and preparing relevant dataset for analysis, selecting the type of algorithm to use, building an analytical model based on that algorithm, training and revising the model as needed, and finally running the model to generate scores and other information.

 Machine learning algorithms are generally categorized as either Supervised or Unsupervised.
 Types of machine learning algorithms within these two categories include: